facebookresearch/pal/README.md

 - Vivien Cabannes, Berfin Simsek, Alberto Bietti. *Learning Associative Memories with Gradient Descent* in International Conference on Machine Learning (ICML), 2024.
 The codebase is in the folder `projects/gradient_descent`.

-- Ambroise Odonnat, Wassim Bouaziz, Vivien Cabannes *A Visual Case Study of the Training Dynamics in Neural Networks*, In preparation.
+- Ambroise Odonnat, Wassim Bouaziz, Vivien Cabannes. *A Visual Case Study of the Training Dynamics in Neural Networks*, In preparation.
 Codebase in `project/visualization`.

 - Charles Arnal, Clement Berenfeld, Simon Rosenberg, Vivien Cabannes. *Scaling Laws with Hidden Structure*, In preparation.
 Codebase in `projects/factorization`.

 ## Organization
-The main resuable code is in the `src` folder.
+The main reusable code is in the `src` folder.
 The code for our different research streams is in the `projects` folder.
 Other folders may include:
 - `data`: contains data used in the experiments.
 - `models`: saves models' weights.
 - `launchers`: contains bash scripts to launch experiments.
 - `notebooks`: used for exploration and visualization.
-- `scripts`: contains python scripts to run experiments.
+- `scripts`: contains Python scripts to run experiments.
 - `tests`: contains tests for the code.
 - `tutorial`: contains tutorial notebooks to get started with LLMs' training.